grab/grab-query-traces/TPC-DS/README.md

 | query | Raw query strings |
 | query_name | TPC-DS query template name |
 | total_cpu_time | Recorded total CPU timing in minutes |

-**Please drop us a mail with your details if you are unable to download this dataset.
-We will respond with the dataset.**